Skip links

 OPERA FOR CHILDREN

-OPENING IN SELECT THEATERS AND VIA STREAMING ON DECEMBER 13, 2023
+OPENING IN SELECTED CINEMAS AND VIA STREAMING ON DECEMBER 13, 2023

-Join Tamino on his adventurous quest to save Pamina, where reality mixes with fantasy in a battle between good and evil.
+Join Tamino on his adventurous quest to save Pamina, where reality mixes with fantasy in the battle between good and evil.

 The Magic Flute is an opera about love and trials, and the struggle of light against darkness.
 This cinematic version of The Magic Flute focuses on Tamino's journey to find his own courage.
-It's an adventure, where Tamino must save Pamina, but in the end, it's really her who saves him.
-We jump in and out between the world of reality and fantasy, and we meet the different characters in both.
+It's an adventure, where Tamino has to save Pamina, but in the end it's really her who saves him.
+We jump in and out between reality and fantasy, and we meet the different characters in both.

 You are invited to stream the opera The Magic Flute in your classroom from December 13, 2023.
 The fairy tale is made as a feature film and is aimed at children in primary school - best suited for primary and middle school.
-Guiding teaching material has been prepared so you can include the film, opera and material in several school subjects, such as music, history, German, Danish or media subjects.
+Guiding teaching materials have been created so that you can include the film, opera and material in several school subjects, such as music, history, German, Danish or media studies.

 Schoolchildren across the country will soon be able to stream a very special production of Mozart's beloved opera 'The Magic Flute' with talented singers, orchestra and 100 schoolchildren from Høje Taastrup.
 For the first time, the special opera production will also be shown in selected cinemas.

 'The Magic Flute' is a German-language opera written by Emanuel Schikaneder and with music composed by none other than Mozart.
-It is a fairytale opera set in a fairytale universe with fairytale characters: there is a Queen of the Night, a mysterious Sarastro, a birdcatcher - and the very young ones who have to go through so much: Pamina and Tamino.
-The opera follows Prince Tamino and the birdcatcher Papageno as they search for Pamina, the daughter of the Queen of the Night.
+It is a fairytale opera set in a fairytale universe with fairytale characters: there is a Queen of the Night, a mysterious Sarastro, a bird catcher - and the young ones who have to go through so much: Pamina and Tamino.
+In the opera, we follow Prince Tamino and the bird catcher Papageno in their search for Pamina, the daughter of the Queen of the Night.

 crediting